+- 3. Specify SACSCOC or other accreditation organization requirements.
+Mark all that apply.

+- [] Substantive change requiring notification only

+- [] Substantive change requiring approval prior to implementation

+- [] Level Change

+- [X] None

+- 4. Has the program been designed to align with any Board of Regents or other statewide initiatives?
+Check all that apply.

+- [] MJ Foster Promise Program

+- [] Cyber-security Initiatives

+- [] Louisiana Transfer Pathways

+- [] Other:

-3. Specify SACSCOC or other accreditation organization requirements.
-Mark all that apply. [] Substantive change requiring notification only [] Substantive change requiring approval prior to implementation [] Level Change [X] None 4.
-Has the program been designed to align with any Board of Regents or other statewide initiatives?
-Check all that apply. [] MJ Foster Promise Program [] Cyber-security Initiatives [] Louisiana Transfer Pathways [] Other: 5.
-If this proposal is for a Master's or Doctoral program, provide a list below (name, institution, email address, briesummary of qualifications) for at least three external review candidates.
+- 5. If this proposal is for a Master's or Doctoral program, provide a list below (name, institution, email address, brief summary of qualifications) for at least three external review candidates.
 Reviewers should be active or retired full time faculty member from an accredited institution; have experience developing and/or administering a program like the proposed program; and should not have direct affiliation with a Louisiana institution.
-N/A funding for selected research projects of high importance to industry.